+Analysis of transmission lines and waveguides (RF and optical) with e.g. CST.
+Design and analysis of microwave components: e.g. design & analysis of couplers based on microstrip transmission lines by the aid of e.g. Sonnet.

+Radiation by aperture antennas e.g. by CST.

+Measurements and comparison with the numerical simulation results.

+Thus this course provides fundamental concepts for other courses in communications master pro- gram, e.g. for modules "Optical Communications", "Microwave Components and Systems", "Mobile Communications" and "Wireless Systems".

+Laboratory:

-- Simulations of the fields, waves and antennas by using numerical simulation programs; - Measurement of certain chosen antennas and comparison of the measurement results with the numerical results.
+• Simulations of the fields, waves and antennas by using numerical simulation programs;

+• Measurement of certain chosen antennas and comparison of the measurement results with the numeri-

+cal results.

+3 Learning Outcome / Competencies

+Knowledge:

-Learning Outcome / Competencies Knowledge: After successful completion of this module the student will be able to better understand EM phe- nomena and applications in order to analyze, design and characterize RF transmission lines and circuits of transmission lines, waveguides (both in spectral optical and microwave frequency rang- es), and antennas.
-Skills : Capabilities to analyze the fields, wave guides and wave propagation problems and to design the antennas.
-Capabilities to anatyze the netus, wave guides and wave propagation problems and to design the antennas.
-Competences: Knowledge about and application of concepts of electromagnetic theory based on Maxwell's Equations in complete microwave and optical spectral range.
+After successful completion of this module the student will be able to better understand EM phe- nomena and applications in order to analyze, design and characterize RF transmission lines and circuits of transmission lines, waveguides (both in spectral optical and microwave frequency ranges), and antennas.

+Skills:

+Capabilities to analyze the fields, wave guides and wave propagation problems and to design the antennas.

+Competences:

+Knowledge about and application of concepts of electromagnetic theory based on Maxwell's Equations in complete microwave and optical spectral range.

 Exemplary design and investigation of transmission line/waveguide and antenna structures by using dif- ferent simulation software packages.

-Course Organization and Structure lecture (V), laboratory (L)
+4 Course Organization and Structure

+lecture (V), laboratory (L)

 5 Credits and Workload

 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
 3 SWS V / 0.5 (1) SWS L

 6 Examination Modalities

 Examination Prerequisites:

 In order to participate in the module exam, it is required to successfully finish the lab part of the module.
 Successful fulfillment of prerequisites are measured by:

-- Attending Lab - Lab Progress
+- Attending Lab

+- Lab Progress

 Examination Type:

 Written exam covering the complete content of the module at the end of the semester.
 A make-up exam will be offered during the following semester.

-Examination Duration: 90 minutes 7 Necessary Prerequisites None 8 Recommended Prerequisites Basic knowledge of fundamentals of communication technology of the Bachelor program.
-9 Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
-10 Applicability /Utilization This module is applicable for the major Communications.
-11 Literature The following literature material will be provided: - Electronic Lecture Notes - Descriptions for the laboratory for numerical simulations or measurements Eurther literature recommendations will be provided during the lecture Further literature recommendations will be provided during the lecture.
+Examination Duration: 90 minutes

+7 Necessary Prerequisites

+None

+8 Recommended Prerequisites

+Basic knowledge of fundamentals of communication technology of the Bachelor program.

+9 Duration and Frequency of Course

+This module takes one semester and is offered once a year (see appendix 1 BBPO).

+10 Applicability /Utilization

+This module is applicable for the major Communications.

+11 Literature

+The following literature material will be provided:

+- Electronic Lecture Notes

+- Descriptions for the laboratory for numerical simulations or measurements

+Further literature recommendations will be provided during the lecture.